Essaïd Belkalem

-Essaïd Belkalem (سعيد بلكالم; born 1 January 1989) is an Algerian professional footballer who plays as a defender for JS Kabylie and the Algeria national team.
+Essaïd Belkalem (سعيد بلكالم; born 1 January 1989) is an Algerian former professional footballer who played as a defender.

 Club career

 In 2008, Belkalem was promoted to the JS Kabylie senior team from the club's junior ranks.

 In the 2009–2010 season, Belkalem made 20 appearances, scoring one goal.

 On 18 July 2010, Belkalem scored JS Kabylie's only goal in the win over Egyptian club Ismaily in the group stage of the 2010 CAF Champions League with a header in the 75th minute.

 In February 2013, with his contract expiring in June, Belkalem said that he would be leaving JS Kabylie at the end of the season to join a European club.

 Granada

 In June 2013, with his contract with JS Kabylie expired, it was announced that Belkalem had signed a five-year contract with Spanish La Liga club Granada, joining them on a free transfer.

 Watford

 Belkalem signed for Championship club Watford on a season-long loan on 12 August 2013.